-What are Microsoft Teams live events?
+What are Microsoft Teams live events

-Teams provides the ability for the organizers to create an event with the appropriate attendee permissions, designate event team members, select production method, and invite attendees.
+Teams provides the ability for the organizers to create an event with the appropriate attendee permissions, designate event team members, select a production method, and invite attendees.
 If the live event was created from within a Yammer group, the live event attendees will be able to use Yammer conversation for interacting with people in the event.

 The live event streaming platform is made up of the following pieces:

-- Azure Media Services Azure Media Services gives you broadcast-quality video streaming services to reach larger audiences on today’s most popular mobile devices.
+- Azure Media Services: Azure Media Services gives you broadcast-quality video streaming services to reach larger audiences on today’s most popular mobile devices.
 Media Services enhances accessibility, distribution, and scalability, and makes it easy and cost-effective to stream content to your local or worldwide audiences—all while protecting your content.

 Enterprise Content Delivery Network (eCDN)

-The goal of eCDN is to take the video content from the internet and distribute the content throughout your enterprise without impacting the network performance.
+The goal of eCDN is to take the video content from the internet and distribute the content throughout your enterprise without impacting network performance.
 You can use one of the following certified eCDN partners to optimize your network for live events held within your organization:

 The attendee experience is the most important aspect of live events and it's critical that the attendees can participate in the live event without having any issues.
 The attendee experience uses Stream Player (for events produced in Teams) and Azure Media Player (for events produced in an external app or device) and works across desktop, browser, and mobile (iOS, Android).
 Microsoft 365 and Office 365 provide Yammer and Teams as two collaboration hubs, and the live attendee experience is integrated into these collaboration tools.